TransVault/documentation/onboard/onboard.md

 The following steps describe how to deploy and authorize an agent.
 All of these steps take place on the 'Agents' tab inside the Onboarding application.

+Before installing the agent you must ensure that [Windows Management Framework 5.1](https://go.microsoft.com/fwlink/?linkid=839516) is installed on the server where the agent is to be deployed.

 **Note**: If an agent is deployed, but not authorized it will not be used by Onboarding.

 ### Generate a Key